Faculty and Staff

 |College of Nursing|

 Robin Dail PhD, RN, FAAN earned her Associate Degree in Nursing from University of Nevada, Las Vegas, her MSN as a neonatal nurse practitioner from East Carolina University and her PhD in nursing from University of North Carolina, Chapel Hill.
 Dr. Dail comes to the University of South Carolina, College of Nursing from Duke University’s School of Nursing and School of Medicine.
 A Robert Wood Johnson Nurse Faculty Scholar (2010-2013) and Amy V. Cockcroft Leadership fellow (2016-2017), she has also held positions as President of the Beta Epsilon Sigma Theta Tau International Nursing Honor Society and Chair of American Nurses Foundation Nursing Research Grant Review Committee.
 Dr. Dail was inducted into the American Academy of Nursing in 2014.

 Dr. Dail has extensive teaching experience in the masters and PhD programs in nursing.
-She has served as project chairs for DNP students and dissertation chair for PhD students at Duke University in the areas of neonatal management and physiological case study design.
+She has served as Dissertation Chair for PhD students, Project Chair for DNP students and Honor Student’s Thesis Chair for studies in the areas of neonatal management and physiological case study design.
 Dr. Dail guides students in research practicums at every level.

 Dr. Dail’s research interests focus on decreasing morbidity and mortality in premature infants through studies of thermal physiology and management.
 She has expertise in longitudinal data collection, case study design, observational methods, clinical trials, as well as global health research.
 Dr. Dail’s research has been funded by National Institute of Nursing Research, Robert Wood Johnson Foundation, March of Dimes, AWHONN, G.E Healthcare and National Association of Neonatal Nursing.